ProfessorManhattan/ansible-androidstudio/CONTRIBUTING.md

 ## ➤ Code Style

-To elaborate again, we try to follow the same code style across all our Ansible repositories.
+We try to follow the same code style across all our Ansible repositories.
 If something is done one way somewhere, then it should be done the same way elsewhere.
-It is up to you to [browse through our roles](project.playbooks/-/tree/master/roles) to get a feel for how everything should be styled.
+It is up to you to [browse through our roles](https://gitlab.com/megabyte-labs/ansible-roles) to get a feel for how everything should be styled.
 You should clone [the main playbooks repository](project.playbooks) (a.k.a.
 [Install Doctor](https://install.doctor)), initialize all the submodules either via `bash .start.sh` or `git submodule update --init --recursive`, and search through the code base to see how we are _styling_ different task types.
 Below are some examples:

 ### Arrays